e271828e/Flight.jl/docs/notes/design/framework_spec.md

 A store keeps the same immutable-value discipline as the table's [cells](#g-cell), in a separate home.
-The vocabulary of [§4.1][s4-1] reserves the bare word *store* for these registers and never counts them as cells.
+The vocabulary of [§4.1][s4-1] reserves the word *store* for these registers and never counts them as cells.
 Stores never touch the integrator buffer, and no arithmetic is ever done on them.